jaimefps/super-container-experiments/README.md

 This is where the `react-redux` node module comes into play: givin gus access to the connect function on the bootom, where the component is connected to the Store.

 The container is then responsible for three main things:

-a. mapStateToProps: list the part of the Store state we want to access in the component.
+..mapStateToProps: list the part of the Store state we want to access in the component.

-b. matchDispatchToProps: list "actions" (functionality) for the component.
+..matchDispatchToProps: list "actions" (functionality) for the component.

-c. connect: connect the component to the Store.
+..connect: connect the component to the Store.

 6. create some action that interacts with the state.
 7. celebrate: you just build a react-redux environment from scratch.